WMAJ (AM): History

-WMAJ's first license was granted on December 7, 1939, as a new station operated by the Elmira Star-Gazette with the call sign WENY.
+Test broadcasts began on November 1, 1939, reaching states such as Idaho and Florida.
+WMAJ officially started its broadcasts on November 26, operated by the Elmira Star-Gazette with the call sign WENY and was affiliated with the Mutual Broadcasting System.
 It was initially assigned to 1200 kHz, with studios in the Mark Twain Hotel on Market Street in Elmira.

 WENY was the third Star-Gazette affiliated radio station.
 In the spring of 1932, the newspaper had briefly assumed control of WBGF in Glen Falls, and changed that station's call letters to WESG, with plans to move the station to Elmira.
 However, a short time later the newspaper instead entered into a long-term lease with Cornell University to operate its station in Ithaca from the newspaper's studios in Elmira.
 At this time, the Cornell station changed its call letters from WEAI to WESG (now WHCU).

 The newspaper's leasing of WESG was terminated in mid-1940, and WENY became the Star-Gazette's sole radio outlet.
 In 1941, WENY moved to 1230 kHz, as part of the reassignments made under the provisions of the North American Regional Broadcasting Agreement (NARBA), where it remains today.

 Former sister station WENY-FM was launched in the 1960s.

 In the 1950s, 1960s, and 1970s, WENY was a full-service operation with an extensive air staff and local news department and by far the dominant radio station in the Elmira market.

-In the 1970s, as a Top 40 music station, WENY adopted the slogan "We're the One," a play on the Orleans song "Still The One," which was popular at the time and was used in promotions for ABC television, of which then-sister station WENY-TV 36 was an affiliate.
+In the 1970s, as a Top 40 music station, WENY adopted the slogan "We're the One", a play on the Orleans song "Still The One", which was popular at the time and was used in promotions for ABC television, of which then-sister station WENY-TV 36 was an affiliate.
 The members of Orleans also were natives of the Elmira and Ithaca areas.

 The station kept playing music until the early 1990s, when it switched to talk radio.
 That was when it dropped Voice of the People, a long-running local talk show that ran weeknights at 6 p.m.
 Ted Hodge was the host of Voice of the People in the late 1970s.